3mmette/TheIsland/Readme.md

 >### **Interact (I) + Capitalized Noun**
 >
 >You will need to interact with your surroundings to be able to get off The Island.
 Interactions can come in many forms, whether you want to use an item you have in your bag with an object in front of you, enter a code or do anything with an object, you will use the 'Interact' or 'I' command.
-The will be a hint in the description if you are able to interact with an item.
+There will be a hint in the description if you are able to interact with an item.
 Type 'Interact' or 'I', followed by the 'Capitalized Noun', followed by the [ENTER] key.

 >### **Open (O) + Capitalized Noun**